omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Still the planet was misbehaving to the eyes of the astronomers.

 To simulate the planet observations at the time, I'm going to use vsop2013 ephemerides.

-And leapfrog integration will be used to simulate the calculations Verrier and Adams had.
+Leapfrog integration will be used to simulate the calculations Verrier and Adams had.
-If there is a record of these, I don't know.
-Never seen.
+Not sure how they integrated their model.
+If there is a record of these I don't know  :o| Planets unknown at the time (Neptune and Pluto) will be excluded from integration.

-   See leapfrog integration read-me: https://github.com/omarreis/vsop2013/blob/master/gravityIntegration/README.md
+   See leapfrog integration app read-me: https://github.com/omarreis/vsop2013/blob/master/gravityIntegration/README.md

 ## gravityIntegration app